sagemath/sagewiki_to_gh-2022-10-10/msri07/discuss.md

  * task farming: will it be the first large usage.

- * (L)GPL versus BSD - A [http://projects.scipy.org/pipermail/scipy-user/2007-January/010602.html summary] of this discussion on the scipy list:
+ * (L)GPL versus BSD - A [[http://projects.scipy.org/pipermail/scipy-user/2007-January/010602.html|summary]] of this discussion on the scipy list:

  * OpenMP -- why not discussed much here.